devrafaelsousa/devrafaelsousa/README.md

 # Hello, welcome!👋
 ## I'm Rafael Sousa
--  I live :brazil:, from the interior of São Paulo :sunglasses:
+ - I live in :brazil:, from the interior of São Paulo :sunglasses:
--   I have been learning more about Javascript, HTML and CSS :computer:
  - Student of Systems Analysis and Development :man_student:
  - My goal is to become a FullStack Web Developer :rocket:
+ - I have been learning more about React.js and Node.js :computer:
  - Books, music, series and games :heart:
  - Guitar and Singing :guitar:

 ### _Connect with me_: